Answers From The Expert

 A My name is Jill.

-I work for Vivid Learning Systems as Chief Safety Officer.
-We are an online safety training company.
+I work for HSI Learning Systems as Chief Safety Officer.
+We are a safety training online company.

 I’ve been in the field of safety for 20 years, with 12 years of experience as a Senior OSHA Safety Investigator with the State of Minnesota, and nearly a decade in the private sector as a safety program manager.